 3) Sharing & Communication

 Dealing with the cloud means the involvement of a large number of applications that require data sharing.
 Data sharing with the cloud often ends up in the creation of more silos.
 The creation of data silos prevents data-data communication among multiple applications, resulting in a slowdown of processes and application disruptions.
-Whereas, a hybrid database system allows a data-sharing mechanism and ensures continuous data-data communication.
+A hybrid database system allows a data-sharing mechanism and ensures continuous data-data communication.

 4) High Integrity